william-librata/address-api/README.md

 Setup
 -----
 1. Ensure that PostgreSQL is installed.
 See https://www.postgresql.org/ for more details.
-1. Ensure pg_similarity is installed.
-See https://github.com/eulerto/pg_similarity for more details.
+1. Ensure that geocoder is installed.
+See https://github.com/william-librata/geocoder for more details.
 1. Copy secrets_template.ini in API directory to secrets.ini and fill in the details.
 1. To install (currently only for ubuntu):
     ```